 Riot released 20 new champions and reworked several of the existing ones, including Ashe, Jax, Shen, and Zyra, among others.
 Riot also presented players with a few new items, including Locket of the Iron Solari, Athene's Unholy Grail, and Maw of Malmortius.

 The season concluded with the World Championship grand final in Los Angeles on Oct.
-13, 2012, where Taiwan's Taipei Assassins beat SK's Azubu Frost 3-1 to claim the world title and $1 in prize money.
+13, 2012, where Taiwan's Taipei Assassins (TPA) beat SK's Azubu Frost 3-1 to claim the world title and $1 in prize money.

 Want to learn what were the oldest champions in League?
 Read more here!